Bolza-like surfaces in the Thurston set: Introduction

+The proof of Theorem~\ref{thm:1.3} consists of a rigorous construction of a one-parameter family of hyperbolic surfaces, together with an explicit analysis of the systolic geodesics on these surfaces.

+Furthermore, we present an application (see Section \ref{Application}) of the Bolza-like surfaces constructed in Theorem~\ref{thm:1.3}.
+It is a well-known and difficult problem to find the critical points of the systole function as very few examples are known \cite{Schmutz, SchmutzGlobalMaximal, Ursula, an2025small}.
+In this article, using the Bolza-like surfaces, we construct examples of global maxima of the systole function for infinitely many genera.

-In this article, we construct Bolza-like surfaces for infinitely many genera $g$.
-Next, we will see an interesting application of the Bolza-like surfaces that we obtain, namely the construction of global maxima of the systole function.
-Furthermore, we show that the distribution of the systolic geodesics is symmetric in the sense that any simple closed geodesic intersects the Bolza-like surface at an even number of points.
+Finally, we show that the distribution of the systolic geodesics in the Bolza-like surfaces is symmetric in the sense that any simple closed geodesic intersects the systolic geodesics at an even number of points.
+In particular, we prove the following theorem.